KurtzweilJames/BoatLG/README.md

-# Geneva-Lake-Boating-Guide
+# BoatLG
-Boating Guide Website for Lake Geneva, WI
+Resources for boating on Geneva Lake, Wisconsin.

 ## Credits
 "Lake Geneva, Wisconsin" by atramos is licensed under CC BY 2.0